zubinjoysaini/Elev8/README.md

-2 codes: one for generating the initial file - all you need to do there is to change the path of the file storing.
+2 codes (Run code from row 261 onwards first): one for generating the initial file - all you need to do there is to change the path of the file storing.

 The bigger code -code 2 needs to run later.
 It will create additional files.
 Again you need to change location.

-You also need to enter the number of teams, name of teams and the rounds of matches you want.
+You also need to enter the number of teams, name of teams and the rounds of matches you want in the inital excel file generated.
+The code will work accordingly.